DeflatedPickle/monocons/README.md

-# PickleIconPack
+# Bincons
-A set of icons made by me for use with my software.
+A set of black and white, 16x16 icons.